doqlee/doqlee.github.io/_pages/main.md

 **Belief Distortions and Unemployment Fluctuations** \
 <a href="#/" onclick="visib('BDUF')">[Abstract]</a> [[PDF]](../files/belief_distortions_unemployment_fluctuations.pdf) [[Online Appendix]](../files/onlineappendix.pdf)
 <div id="BDUF" style="display: none; text-align: justify; line-height: 1.2" >
 This paper studies the dynamics of asset prices and unemployment when expectations deviate from a rational benchmark.
-Using machine learning forecasts as an objective benchmark for rational and efficient beliefs, I quantify distortions in survey forecasts of firms' future cash flows and discount rates.
-Survey forecasts overreact to cash flow news, while machine forecasts do not.
-These distortions explain a large share of variation in aggregate and firm-level hiring.
-Following positive idiosyncratic shocks, firms with distorted beliefs overhire relative to firms whose beliefs are objective.
-These distorted beliefs about firms' future cash flows can explain both volatility in aggregate unemployment and dispersion in firm-level hiring.
-A search model in which firms learn about the long-run mean of their cash flows with fading memory can reproduce these patterns by generating a large share of observed volatility in unemployment and asset valuations.
+Using machine learning forecasts as a benchmark for objective beliefs, I quantify distortions in survey forecasts that overreact to cash flow news.
+These distortions explain over 60% of the variation in hiring at both the aggregate and firm levels.
+Following positive idiosyncratic shocks, firms with distorted beliefs overhire relative to firms whose beliefs are objective, while their stock returns initially overshoot and later reverse.
+Under objective beliefs, neither hiring nor returns respond to idiosyncratic shocks, as such shocks are transitory and diversifiable.
+These belief distortions thus generate predictable co-movement between hiring and returns, linking valuation errors in financial markets to real employment fluctuations.
+A search model in which firms learn about cash flows with fading memory reproduces these patterns by generating a large share of observed volatility in both asset valuations and unemployment.
 <br>
 <IMG src="../files/time_series_cycle_h20.png"  alt="BDUF" style="width:90%; height:auto;"/>
 </div>